top of page

 IMG_3201.jpeg

-If you knew me, you’d know that:
+If you knew me, you would know that:

-• We speak Swahili, Dutch, and English at home
+• we speak Swahili, Dutch and English at home

 Contact